usama-ayaz/python-battleship/README.md

 A game can be deleted by sending a `DELETE` request to the endpoint.
 Deleting a game allows to start the game from scratch.

+## Submission Process

+Your solution should be submitted by creating a pull request with your changes.
+Submitting your solution directly into master will immediately disqualify you.
+You can create a pull request at any time and update it as you implement or improve the solution.

+The solution will not be evaluated until the deadline of 24 hours is met.
+Any changes after the deadline will not be considered.

+Good luck!